noec764/erpnext/docs/dooks/setting-up/email/email-inbox.md

 >If you are creating an Email Account for Email Inbox of a User, then leave Append To field as blank.

-For more details on how to setup Email Account, [click here](/dooks/setting-up/email/email-account.html").
+For more details on how to setup Email Account, [click here](/dokie/setting-up/email/email-account.html").

 #### Step 4: Linking Email Account in User master

 Once an Email Account is created for an User, select that Email Account in the User.
-This will ensure that emails pulled from the said Email ID will accessible only to this User in your Dooks account.
+This will ensure that emails pulled from the said Email ID will accessible only to this User in your Dokie account.

 <img class="screenshot" alt="Email User Link" src="../assets/email/email-user-link.png">

 ## Email Inbox

 If you have correctly configured Email Inbox as instructed above, then on the login of a User, Email Inbox icon will be visible.
-This will navigate user to Email Inbox view within the Dooks account.
+This will navigate user to Email Inbox view within the Dokie account.
 All the Emails received on that email will be fetch and listed in the Email Inbox view.
 User will be able to open emails and take various actions against it.

 <img class="screenshot" alt="Email Inbox" src="../assets/email/email-inbox.png">

 #### Folders

-In Dooks, you can link multiple Email Accounts with the single User.
+In Dokie, you can link multiple Email Accounts with the single User.
 To switch to Inbox of different email account and access other folders like Sent Emails, Spam, Trash, check Email Inbox option in the left bar.

 <img class="screenshot" alt="Email Folders" src="../assets/email/email-folders.png">